AstrologyHub.com's – Ultimate Eclipse Guide Tells You All You Need to Know About Eclipses.

 All Eclipses Are Not Created Equal

 When lunar eclipses are total, we call them by the ominous name “Blood Moon Eclipse,” after the red hue the Moon turns during the totality phase.
-Thanks to global light pollution, partial lunar eclipse are becoming harder to notice.
+Thanks to global light pollution, a partial lunar eclipse is becoming harder to notice.
 Many pass unobserved except on paper.

 The Seasons of Eclipses